Updated: May 2026

 4. Enhanced Decision-Making

 By analyzing large datasets, AI provides actionable insights that help MSPs optimize their operations.
-Whether it’s recommending cost-saving measures or identifying upsell opportunities, AI empowers MSPs to make data-driven decisions.
+Whether it’s recommending cost-saving measures or identifying upsell opportunities, AI empowers MSPs to make data-driven decisions - part of the broader evolution of SaaS toward open source.

 Impact: Case Studies of MSPs Cutting Vendor Payouts